Abe Shooting Raises Policy Doubts From Analysts as Yen Gains

 Tycoon Whose Bet Broke the Nickel Market Walks Away a Billionaire

-The yen gained with Treasuries, with the currency rising as much as 0.5% as details filtered through about the shocking attack at a political event in the western city of Nara.
-Abe is seen by many as a key supporter of BOJ Governor Haruhiko Kuroda’s policy, which has weighed on the yen all year.
+The yen gained alongside Treasuries, with the currency rising as much as 0.5% against the dollar as details filtered through about the shocking attack at a political event in the western city of Nara during campaigning for Sunday’s national election.

+Abe is known as a key supporter of BOJ Governor Haruhiko Kuroda’s policy of maintaining rock-bottom interest rates to support economic growth, recently describing the central bank as a subsidiary of the government.

-Some strategists suggested the currency could extend gains -- and stocks may decline -- should the news hasten a rethink of policy at the central bank.
-Abe is best known for his plans to revive Japan’s flagging economy through unprecedented monetary easing and regulatory reforms.
-Others argued that any impact would be temporary.
-Japan holds upper house elections on Sunday.
+Some strategists suggested the yen could extend gains -- and stocks may decline -- should the attack hasten a rethink of policy at the central bank.
+Economists largely argued that any impact would be temporary.

 Stocks in Tokyo pared earlier gains when they reopened after the lunchtime break, but remained higher.